-

 Scan through almost any 18th century cookbook and you will find a recurring term: Suet.
 Suet was an important ingredient in English cooking.
 It’s still used today, though it seems to have reserved its spot on British grocery shelves much more … Continue reading

-Posted in 1700's, 18th century, Baking, historic cooking, Ingredients, Medicine, Recipe, Uncategorized
+Posted in 18th Century Cooking, Baking, Historic Cooking, Ingredients, Medicine, Recipe

 Tagged black paper, carbon paper, fish bait, hays, moxon, paint, pomade, rundell, steel, suet